High School Art Course Descriptions

 PREREQUISITE: Studio In Art or Studio in Photography & Media Arts

-This unique visual arts course will include class discussions, investigation of artworks, art criticism, and art production.
-Students will explore the world of contemporary art, make connections to other disciplines and current events, while gaining understanding of the artists’ ideas and intentions.
+This unique visual arts course will enable students the opportunity to participate in collaborative interdisciplinary art experiences that include hands on art making, media arts investigations, group discussion of contemporary artists, engaging in the creation of public art installations, and the chance to curate art gallery shows.
+Students will make connections to other disciplines and current events, while gaining experience with visual problem solving and project-based inquiry.
 This course is open to all students, no prerequisite required.

 In this course, advanced students will focus on portfolio development as they continue to develop skills in producing high quality works of art.
 Emphasis is placed on creating more complex visual statements.
 A wide range of materials and processes will be further explored, and students will have the opportunity to focus on a chosen subject or medium.
 The course is intended for advanced students creating a portfolio, but not taking the AP exam.